 Owned by Paypal, Venmo is a US mobile payment platform launched in 2009.
 It focuses on transactions between friends.

-Recently, the company added Venmo business accounts, allowing customers to pay businesses with just a few taps.
-Venmo currently has over 70 million customers and 2 million merchants.
+Recently, the company added Venmo business accounts.
+These accounts function as payment service providers, allowing customers to pay businesses with just a few taps.
+Venmo currently has over 70 million customers and two million merchants.